 Child Protection and Safeguarding

 The Christian heritage of Barker College is the inspiration for our values and purpose.
 It is our abiding commitment to the safety, protection and well-being of all children and young people in our care that drives our mission, vision and values.
 As a School, we care for all, protect all, reach out to all and seek the well-being of all.
 The School is always concerned for the well-being of all our students past and present.
+In 2015, an open letter to the Barker community was sent by the Head of Barker College, Mr Phillip Heath, - read more here.

 The School commits to be a child-safe organisation and to the implementation of the recommendations and Child Safe Standards contained in the Final Report of the Royal Commission into Institutional Responses to Child Sexual Abuse.